bakame-php/http-cache-status/README.md

 ## Usage

-Unless explicitly stated, all the classes discribed hereafter are immutable.
+Unless explicitly stated, all the classes described hereafter are immutable.

 ### Parsing